27 NCAC 01D .1519 ACCREDITATION STANDARDS

 (f) Thorough, high quality, and carefully prepared written materials should be distributed to all attendees at or before the time the course is presented.
 These may include written materials printed from a computer presentation, computer website, or CD-ROM.
 A written agenda or outline for a presentation satisfies this requirement when written materials are not suitable or readily available for a particular subject.
 The absence of written materials for distribution should, however, be the exception and not the rule.

-(g) Any accredited sponsor must remit fees as required and keep and maintain attendance records of each continuing legal education program sponsored by it, which shall be furnished to the board in accordance with regulations.
+(g) A sponsor of an approved program must remit fees as required and keep and maintain attendance records of each continuing legal education program sponsored by it, which shall be furnished to the board in accordance with regulations.

 (i) Programs that cross academic lines, such as accounting-tax seminars, may be considered for approval by the board.
 However, the board must be satisfied that the content of the activity would enhance legal skills or the ability to practice law.